|Chocolate Tart (c) 2014, Judy Barnes Baker|

 1/4 cup coconut oil, ghee, or butter, melted

-3 tablespoons coconut or almond milk or other low carb milk
+3 tablespoons coconut, almond milk, or other low carb milk

 1 teaspoon vanilla extract